CageNic/cagenic.github.io/README.md

----
-title: Much Ablog About Nothing
+# Much Ablog About Nothing
-author: Cultural ramblings fae a wer o' yore
----

-## Cultural ramblings fae a man o' yore
+## Cultural ramblings fae a wer o' yore

 A collection of writings...